Tourist Places to Visit Near Agra Within 100 kms

 • 📝 Tip from me: Don’t rush.
 Take time to explore the gates, the pathways and the little corners of the garden.
 It’s a peaceful break if you have had a packed sightseeing schedule.

-What I loved most about Sikandra was its quiet dignity.
-Unlike the bustling Taj or the crowds at Fatehpur Sikri, this spot gave me space to reflect, imagine Akbar’s era and enjoy the beauty of Mughal architecture at my own pace.
+What I love most about Sikandra is its quiet dignity.
+Unlike the bustling Taj or the crowds at Fatehpur Sikri, this spot gives a space to reflect, imagine Akbar’s era and enjoy the beauty of Mughal architecture at your own pace.
 It’s definitely worth adding to your list if you love history but also want a more relaxed experience.

 If you have ever dreamed of walking through royal gardens with fountains dancing around you, then Deeg will make your heart skip a beat.
 Just about a 2-hour drive from Agra, this small town in Rajasthan is famous for its palaces and lush gardens and honestly, I found it to be one of the most refreshing spots near Agra.